ceshine/ceshine-hugo/content/post/20201222-pytorch-lightning-grad-accu/index.md

     return {"loss": loss, "log": batch_idx % self.trainer.accumulate_grad_batches == 0}
 ```

-(Author note: this part has not been tested on a multi-GPU environment yet.
-I will update once it has been tested.)
+(Author note: this part has been tested on a single machine with 4 GPUs.)

 ## A More General Solution (WIP)